-The following is a guest post by Sarah and Olivier, an English-French couple from Off the Tourist Treadmill.
+The following is a guest post about how to have the best 4 day Paris trip by Sarah and Olivier, an English-French couple from Off the Tourist Treadmill.
 Their motto is “Pay less, Travel and Experience More”.

 Paris is a dream destination for many people travelling to and around Europe.
 If you’re wondering how long to spend in Paris, then four days in a great time to allow first-timers to see the best the city has to offer.
-Use this 4 day Paris itinerary to plan your trip!
+So we’ve created 4 day Paris itinerary to help you plan your best trip!

 It is the river Seine that really gives Paris its cultural and romantic identity.
-During the Gaulois and Roman Empires, the town grew up around the river.
 The city as we know it today grew up from the “île de la Cité”, an island nestled between the Rive Droite (Right Bank to the north) and Rive Gauche (Left Bank to the south).

-On both the Rive Droite and the Rive Gauche, you will find iconic monuments that have marked the history of Paris such as la Tour Eiffel, Le Louvre and Notre-Dame.
+Along both the Rive Droite and the Rive Gauche, you will find iconic monuments that have marked the history of Paris such as the Eiffel Tower, the Louvre and the Notre-Dame.
 Between these two Rives, there are 37 bridges, the oldest one being the Pont-Neuf, which is ironic because ‘neuf’ means new in French!
-All of these are sites that you should include in your first-timers itinerary of Paris in four days.
+All of these are sites that you should include in your first-timers itinerary of Paris in four days, and we’ll go into more detail about how to fit them all in below.

 Getting to Paris really needs no explanation.
 There are huge numbers of long-distance international flights and many from within Europe.
 The city has two main airports, Roissy Charles de Gaulle in the north and Orly in the south.
-There’s also Beauvais-Tillé Airport which is further from the city and serves budget airlines.
+There’s also Beauvais-Tillé Airport which is further from the city and serves budget airlines like Ryan Air.

 It is also just over 2 hours by train from London, and well connected by train to other centres like Brussels and Amsterdam.